palmerovicdev/ia-final-project-front-pl/iafinalprojectfront/README.md

 - Number Translator
     - A game that allows the user to translate a number into its corresponding words in a limited time.
 - Word Guess
-    - A game that allows the user to guess a word in a limited time.
+    - A game that allows the user to complete the missing word in the translation of a random number.

 ## Developers